Criticism of evolutionary psychology: Testability of hypotheses

-A similar argument was made by Andrew Goldfinch, who argued that this entire criticism is due to the issue of underdetermination - many rival explanations can potentially accommodate a phenomenon, making it difficult to discern which explanation is the correct one.
+A similar argument was made by Andrew Goldfinch, who argued that this entire criticism is due to the issue of underdetermination - multiple rival explanations can potentially accommodate a phenomenon, making it difficult to discern which explanation is the correct one.
 Furthermore, one can also challenge the interpretation of an experiment's results, revise an explanation to accommodate a novel fact or even question the reliability of the experiments conducted.
 However, Goldfinch argues that this is a ubiquitous problem in all of science and not unique to evolutionary psychology, so it is not clear why this is seen as a criticism of the field if it would be dismissed elsewhere.
 Lastly, Goldfinch argues that one way to distinguish between competing explanations is to make a distinction between programmes that makes new predictions and discovers novel facts and those programmes that simply accommodate the fresh discoveries of other programmes.
 Those programmes which are actually making and testing predictions should be favoured over those simply accommodating the discoveries of others.

+Adam Hunt has proposed that 'Just-so story' critiques can be avoided if a systematic approach for assessing a trait is developed, applicable to every describable trait an organism possesses.
+This 'DCIDE' Method (Description, Categorisation, Integration, Depiction, Evaluation) aims to counter cherry-picking, 'reasoning from the conclusion' and 'just-so' critiques by providing a repeatable formula for weighing the evidence prior to the selection of a specific organism trait to explain.

 Alleged disregard for alternate explanations

 Environmental explanations

 Critics assert that evolutionary psychology has trouble developing research that can distinguish between environmental and cultural explanations on the one hand and adaptive evolutionary explanations on the other.
 Some studies have been criticized for their tendency to attribute to evolutionary processes elements of human cognition that may be attributable to social processes (e.g. preference for particular physical features in mates), cultural artifacts (e.g. patriarchy and the roles of women in society), or dialectical considerations (e.g. behaviours in which biology interacts with society, as when a biologically determined skin colour determines how one is treated).
-Evolutionary psychologists are frequently criticized for ignoring the vast bodies of literature in psychology, anthropology, sociology, archaeology, linguistics, philosophy, political science, and the natural sciences.
+Evolutionary psychologists are frequently criticized for ignoring the vast bodies of literature in psychology, anthropology, sociology, archaeology, linguistics, philosophy, history, and the natural sciences.
 Both sides of the debate stress that statements such as "biology vs. environment" and "genes vs. culture" amount to false dichotomies, and outspoken critics of sociobiology such as Richard Lewontin, Steven Rose and Leon Kamin helped to popularise a "dialectical" approach to questions of human behaviour, where biology and environment interact in complex ways to produce what we see.

 Evolutionary psychologists Confer et al. argue that evolutionary psychology fully accepts nature-nurture interactionism, and that it is possible to test the theories in order to distinguish between different explanations.